 A Note On Stereo Microphones

-Microphones generally output mono audio signals.
-Even stereo mics output dual-mono signals rather than a signal stereo signal.
-These signals are then panned in a recorder, mixer, or DAW in order to achieve the proper stereo image.
+Microphones generally output mono audio signals—even stereo mics output dual-mono signals rather than stereo signals.
+To achieve the proper stereo image, these signals are then panned in a recorder, mixer, or DAW.

-The microphone elements in stereo microphones are properly setup to have the same polarity and to be in-phase with one another.
+The microphone elements in stereo microphones are properly set up to have the same polarity and be in phase.

 In-Phase Vs. Out-Of-Phase